The Institute of Industrial and Systems Engineers Hong Kong successfully hosted its Annual General Meeting on 10 July, 2026.

 Published

-Revolutionizing sign language education: A Metaverse-based sign language education platform powered by AI (Abstract Presentation)
+โขRevolutionizing sign language education: A Metaverse-based sign language education platform powered by AI (Abstract Presentation) Author(s): Suet Yi Tse, Hoi Sze Chan, Yun Jie Hei, Chun Hin Choi, Chit Wong, Pan Yi Lam, Chi Pong Tsui, Wai Kit Wong

-Transforming Dyslexia Care: AI-Powered Diagnosis and Personalized Intervention for Early Learning Success (Abstract Presentation)
+โขTransforming Dyslexia Care: AI-Powered Diagnosis and Personalized Intervention for Early Learning Success (Abstract Presentation) Author(s): Leo Matthias Sturm, Zi Fu YIN, Jianing MAO, Chit Wong, Hoi Sze Chan, Chi Pong Tsui, Wai Kit Wong

 Event Background: